rfitzus/LabelsForPOs/README.md

 5. Select PO Detail for your Sub Table Name.
 6. Link your PONum\_c field to the PONUM field.
 7. Click Add to save your link.
 Repeat steps 6 and 7 if you want to create more relationship links.
-8. When your complete click Add to create your Sub Table View.
+8. When you are complete click Add to create your Sub Table View.

 ![](images/04-LabelPOReceipts_27.png)